-Migraine is characterized by recurrent episodes of typically unilateral, localized headaches that are frequently accompanied by nausea, vomiting, and sensitivity to light and sound.
-In approximately 25% of cases, patients experience an aura preceding the headache, which involves reversible focal neurologic abnormalities, for example, visual field defects (scotomas) or paresis lasting less than an hour.
-Migraine is a clinical diagnosis.
-Treatment of attacks consists of general measures (e.g., bedrest and protection from outer stimuli) together with administration of nonsteroidal anti-inflammatory drugs (e.g., aspirin) and antiemetics (e.g., prochlorperazine) if nausea is present.
+Migraine is a primary headache characterized by recurrent episodes of unilateral, localized pain that are frequently accompanied by nausea, vomiting, and sensitivity to light and sound.
+In approximately 25% of cases, patients experience an aura preceding the headache, which involves reversible focal neurologic abnormalities, e.g., visual field defects (scotomas) or paresis lasting less than an hour.
+Migraine is a clinical diagnosis and imaging is generally not indicated.
+Treatment of attacks consists of general measures (e.g., minimizing light and sound) together with administration of nonsteroidal anti-inflammatory drugs (e.g., aspirin) and antiemetics (e.g., prochlorperazine) if nausea is present.
 In severe cases, triptans may be added.
-Prophylactic treatment (e.g., beta blockers) may be indicated if migraines are especially frequent or long lasting, or if abortive therapy fails or is contraindicated.
+Prophylactic treatment (e.g., beta blockers) may be indicated if migraines are especially frequent or long-lasting, or if abortive therapy fails or is contraindicated.

 - The exact pathophysiology is unclear.

 - Genetic predisposition

 The pathophysiology of migraine is not fully understood.
 Different aspects contribute to the development and severity of migraine, e.g.:

 - Vascular dysregulation: Vasodilation appears to play a role and there is an association between migraine and disorders with generalized vasospasms.

 - Dysregulation of pain sensitization in the trigeminal system (CN V)

 - Release of vasoactive neuropeptides such as substance P or calcitonin gene-related peptide (CGRP)